EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 To my knowledge the closest we can come to a scientific understanding of morality is the framework that Sam Harris lays out in [The Moral Landscape](https://en.wikipedia.org/wiki/The_Moral_Landscape).

-In my mind this framework provides a way of understanding the moral impact at the lowest level of a single person's action, all the way to the most grand and sweeping actions of nation states.
+In my mind, this framework provides a way of understanding the moral impact at the lowest level of a single person's action, all the way to the most grand and sweeping actions of nation states.

 I also believe that it is capable of encapsulating all other concepts of morality (religion, values, culture) in an abstract sense, by considering them instruments to facilitate reaching a higher peak on the moral landscape when operated through the illogical, biological function of the human mind.